MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/1-introduction.md

 - Basic knowledge of authentication
 - Administrator access to a Microsoft 365 tenant
 - Access to an Azure subscription
-- Access to Copilot for Microsoft 365 is optional and required only to complete one exercise
+- Access to Copilot for Microsoft 365 is optional and required only to complete **Exercise 4: Task 5**.
 - Visual Studio 2022 17.10+ with [Teams Toolkit](/microsoftteams/platform/toolkit/toolkit-v4/teams-toolkit-fundamentals-vs) (Microsoft Teams development tools component) installed
 - [.NET 8.0](https://dotnet.microsoft.com/download/dotnet/8.0)
 - [Dev Proxy 0.19.1+](https://aka.ms/devproxy)

+> [!NOTE]
+> The only exercise in this lab that requires a Microsoft 365 Copilot license is **Exercise 4: Task 5**.
+Everything up to that point should be done whether your tenant has Copilot or not.

 ## Lab Duration